ramirezfranco/songs_analysis/README.md

     a. util.py: Utility functions used during the different stages of the analysis.
 Documentation in progress.
 2. Topic Modeling of lyrics.
   In progress

+### Important notes:
+  1. APIs like Genius API require credential.
+Do not forget to obtain yours.
+  2. Most of the songs analyzed in this repo is in Spanish.